prisoka/Sudoku/README.md

 # Sudoku

 ## Deployed URL:
+www.prisoka-sudoku.surge.sh

 ## What are you looking at?
-This is the Q1 Front-end Project, at Galvanize Web Development Immersive.
+This is my Q1 Front-end Project, at Galvanize Web Development Immersive Course.

 **Whats is Sudoku?**